medaVyshnavi/kanbanTaskApp/README.md

  14. different screen size
  15. edit task status from view task page also
  16. add new subtask error even when subtask is added
+ 17. edit is not working
+ 18. edit task on changing the column is not deleted from previous column

 ### PENDING TASKS
  1. optimize the code

- 3. edit is not working
- 5. edit task on changing the column is not deleted from previous column

 ### Extra TASKS
- 1. drag and drop tasks
- 2. test cases
+ 1. add git pre commit hooks
+ 2. GitHub actions/ Github workflows
  3. Making it PWA
+ 4. test cases
+ 5. drag and drop tasks
- 4. integrate with docker
+ 6. integrate with docker
- 5. deploy with aws
- 6. integrate the ci cd pipelines
+ 7. integrate the ci cd pipelines
- 7. integrate it with backend node js and mongodb using akshay saini s course
  8. e2e testing
- 9. add git pre commit hooks
+ 9. OAuth
+ 10. deploy with aws
+ 11. integrate it with backend node js and mongodb using akshay saini s course